 In Ireland, SOLAS is responsible for funding, planning and co-ordinating training and further education programmes.
 In 2014, SOLAS published the Further Education and Training Strategy, which places increased emphasis on training for employment and in 2020, the New FET Strategy

-Our national stakeholder include:
+Our national stakeholders include:

 We currently have an EPALE Ireland Ambassador's Network who help to spread the word about EPALE across Ireland.

-Bríd Connolly, Jane O'Kelly, David Pollard, Joe Houghton, Imelda Gaffney, Sarah Lavan, and Patrick Phillips
+Bríd Connolly, Jane O'Kelly, David Pollard, Joe Houghton, Imelda Gaffney, Sarah Lavan, and Patrick Phillips.

 EPALE Ambassadors play an important role in the life of EPALE through: